Yiech Pur Biel was announced as Goodwill Ambassador for UNHCR in August 2020.

-Yiech Pur Biel is a South Sudanese track and field refugee athlete currently living and studying in the United States of America.
+Pur is a South Sudanese track and field refugee athlete currently living and studying in the United States of America.
 He has been a supporter of UNHCR since 2016.
-Pur was forced to flee war in South Sudan in 2005 at the age of 10, leaving his parents and arriving alone to Kakuma refugee camp in northern Kenya.
+Pur was forced to flee war in South Sudan in 2005 at the age of 10, leaving his parents and arriving alone in Kakuma refugee camp in northern Kenya.
 He developed a talent for football, overcoming the challenges of training in the sweltering heat with no facilities, and was recognised for having athletic ability during trials to identify refugee athletes.

 In 2016 Pur made history by competing for the first Refugee Olympic Team in the 800m event at the Rio Summer Olympics in Brazil.
 Pur explained that competing could help him to be an ambassador for refugees everywhere: “I can show to my fellow refugees that they have a chance and a hope in life.
 Through education but also in running, you can change the world.”

-Since Rio, Pur has competed in various sporting competitions across Kenya and Africa.
+Since Rio, Pur has competed in various sporting competitions in Kenya and across the world.
 Pur continues to represent refugees on the global athletics stage, most recently participating in the 2018 African Athletics Championships in Asaba, Nigeria.
 He also competed at the 2019 Harmony Geneva Marathon, at which he came 4th in the 10km elite race.

 In 2018, Pur addressed the International Olympic Committee (IOC) delegates before the announcement that a refugee Olympic team will compete in the Tokyo 2020 Games, now rescheduled to 2021 due to the COVID-19 outbreak, following the ground-breaking debut of refugee athletes at Rio 2016.